siliunobi/DNS-Maude/Maude/README.md

 # A Formal Framework for End-to-End DNS Resolution

-A Maude formalization of the DNS specification, attacker models for DoS attacks on DNS, a library of correctness/performance properties and automatization of attacks with model resolvers.
+A Maude formalization of the DNS specification, attacker models for DoS attacks on DNS, a library of correctness/performance properties and automation of attacks with model resolvers.

 ## File Overview